Donor Conceived People are Missing from Popular Culture

 We curate existing representation.
 We identify resources—books, films, TV shows, podcasts, and more—that feature the full breadth of donor conceived representation.
 We’re making them discoverable and accessible, so donor conceived people and their families can find the mirrors that already exist.

-We fund and amplify donor-conceived creators.
+We fund and amplify donor conceived creators.
 We support donor conceived artists, writers, musicians, and other creators—the people whose lived experience gives them unique authority to tell these stories.
-When donor conceived creators get funding and visibility, they produce work that reflects the actual complexity and diversity of the donor conceived experience.
+When donor conceived creators get funding and visibility, they produce work that reflects the actual complexity and diversity of donor conceived lives.

 We work with media professionals to improve representation.
 We provide guidance, resources, and consultation to journalists, writers, screenwriters, and storytellers who want to include donor conceived representation in their work.
-Many of these professionals are committed to diverse representation.
+Many are committed to diverse representation.
 They just need tools and expertise.

 That’s the world we’re building.